 The College philosophy states that the type and extent of student activities should be developed by the student body rather than by the College.
-Clubs, discussion groups, or committees may be created by individual student initiative through mutual involvement of the Student Executive Council and College staff.
+Clubs, discussion groups, or committees may be created by individual student initiative through mutual involvement of the Student Executive Council and College staff along with district policy and college procedures.
 Columbia is your community college and will be responsive to your interests.